 And it shall be upon Aharon when he comes to minister: and its sound shall be heard when he goes in to the holy place before the Lord, and when he comes out, so that he not die.
 (Shemos 28:35)

-Baruch Hashem we live in a time of great diversity amongst our mentors, and everyone has the capability of finding their own proper approach.
+Baruch Hashem we live in a time rich with diverse mentors, and everyone can discover their own proper approach.
 The common enemy of all the approaches of Yiddishkeit is the Yetzer Hara, which is embodied in Amalek.
-Everyone needs to figure out the best way to eradicate his own Yetzer Hara.
-As we stand this Shabbos, Parshas Zachor, a time that we recharge our hatred for the negativity which Amalek brought into this world, we should merit to eradicate Amalek totally, and by doing so we should merit to have Purim in the Beis Hamikdash this year.
+Each of us needs to find the best way to eradicate their own personal Yetzer Hara.

 Leave A Comment